hhkaos/koliseo-agenda/README.md

 ## Deep linking

 To link to a talk, just select the talk in the table and copy the resulting link.
 If no talk is present in the URL, the first day will be selected.

+## Assistants authentication

+If you want to receive feedback from assistants about talks, you need to specify a Koliseo token id.
+You can create your [OAuth 2.0](http://tools.ietf.org/html/rfc6749) token at the `Applications` section of your Koliseo user profile.
+More info [here](http://help.koliseo.com/en/developers)

 ## Develop